mwero/mwerotheultimatecoder/README.md

 # Hi, there!
-My Name is Mwero Abdalla
+I'm Mwero Abdalla